EDS430 Environment and Development Studies for and by PhD Students

 First time: 2014H

 The main objective of this introductory PhD course is to provide PhD candidates in international environment and development studies with a broad and solid interdisciplinary basis for understanding environment-development relations, together with insight into basic knowledge and critical approaches to development theory, policies and practices, with due regard to the diversity and complexity of the real world.
 The course presents theory and approaches that seek to integrate political, economic, cultural and ecological dimensions of change at both global and local levels.
-There will be feedback on the book reviews.
+There will be feedback on the book and article reviews.